sagar-iitg/dsa-recursion-backtracking/Backtracking.md

 explore all possible path

-BT is a technique to find best solution from out of all possible solution can be.
+BT is a technique to find the best solution from out of all possible solution can be.

 No of permutation n!
 Permutation of abc